libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

+-Added Experimental Version of the webscrape tool using Llama 2

 -Llama 2 Version is now mostly functioning as intended, this is the first local model that I have actually felt is capable of running Aetherius.
 I am now working on converting the webscrape and file process tools.

 -Added Llama v2 chat version using the Oobabooga API.
 Tested with TheBloke/Llama-2-13B-chat-GPTQ.
 Still needs more work before it will function well with the 7B version.
 I load with ExLlama with a max_seq_len of 4096, leaving the other options at 1.